rpriven/western-occult-magick/README.md

       (which I was calling the life-path) and it has to do with the person's Name at birth.
 There is also the Expression and the Birthday which also play a part in determining the character and gifts of the person.
 As I said I am excited to keep learning more Numerology AND Python and how to masterfully implement these learnings in order to improve myself and make this information accessible to others.

+7/8 - Here is the updated version of my Numerology script (numerology.py).
+I managed to cut the code from over 300 lines down to around 150 lines of code.
+There are a few things I still plan on streamlining and cleaning up such as the functions.
+I'm happy with how elegant the calculations turned out after trying it many different ways and learning a lot.
+I still need to add descriptions for all the numbers, coming soon.

 Stay tuned, I'm looking forward to working on this more.